hector-sab/hectorsabblog/content/en/blog/2023-01-06_managing-multiple-k8s-config-files.md

 # Our options

 Now let's talk about what are our options here.
-So far, I have seen and used myself 3 ways of handling this problem, being the last one listed here the most effective for me.
+So far, I have seen and used 3 ways of handling this problem, being the last one listed here the most effective for me.

 ## Replace default kubeconfig
-The first way I dealt with this was as a cave man.
+The first way I dealt with this was as a caveman.
 I would move whatever kubeconfig I needed to `~/.kube/config`.
-So, with our example I would move `~/.kube/config` into `~/example-a` and then `~/example-b` back into `~/.kube/config`.
+So, with our example, I would move `~/.kube/config` into `~/example-a` and then `~/example-b` back into `~/.kube/config`.

 As you can imagine, the problem with this approach is that it is way too manual and prone to errors.
-A wrong move and say goodby to the one cluster config, or worse, now you have mixed up the clusters configs without being aware of it.
+A wrong move and say goodbye to the one cluster config, or worse, now you have mixed up the clusters configs without being aware of it.
 It also adds a mental overhead of having to remember where all the files are backed up.

 This is a big no.

 ## Merge files

 The second option is to merge both files (and any subsequent one) into `~/.kube/config`.
 That would look like below.
-This is much nicer that the first option, now we can use something like [kubectx](https://github.com/ahmetb/kubectx) for switching clusters with ease.
+This is much nicer than the first option, now we can use something like [kubectx](https://github.com/ahmetb/kubectx) for switching clusters with ease.
 However, I still have two problems with it: 1) having to add new clusters info to the file, and 2) having to remove the info of one cluster when I no longer need it.

-For the first problem I know there's some bash magic that can merge all new kubeconfig files into one, but I haven't really set that up.
-And for the second one, I am unaware of how to do the clean up in "one" click.
+For the first problem, I know there's some bash magic that can merge all new kubeconfig files into one, but I haven't set that up.
+And for the second one, I am unaware of how to do the cleanup in "one-click".

 So, while this is a better option, it's still a no for me.
 ```yaml